-Dynatrace automatically detects performance anomalies in your applications, services, and infrastructure.
+Dynatrace uses a sophisticated AI causation engine, called Davis, to automatically detect performance anomalies in your applications, services, and infrastructure.
 Dynatrace "problems" are used to report and alert on abnormal situations, such as performance degradations, improper functionality, or lack of availability (i.e., problems represent anomalies in baseline system performance).
 Problems have defined lifespans and are updated in real time with all incoming events and findings.
 Once a problem is detected, it's listed on your problems feed.

 Events and problems